The shift-and-invert Arnoldi method for singular matrix pencils: Creation of regularized matrices by LU factorization

+with $L_{i-1} u_i=P_{i-1} g_{i}$.
+Matrix $\widetilde Q_i$ accumulates the column pivots, including the pivoting at step $i$.
+Note that we put a zero element below $u_i$ because of the zero at the same position in the left hand side.
+At this stage no row pivoting has been performed yet.
+Define

-There is a large amount of freedom in choosing ${\bf v}_{i}$ and ${\bf w}_{i}$.
-Let us now choose ${\bf v}_{i}=\alpha {\bf e}_{i}$, so that $\alpha$ becomes the pivot and we can proceed with step $i$ of the LU factorization.
-The choice of ${\bf w}_{i}$ is discussed further.
+There is a large amount of freedom in choosing $f_{i}$ and $g_{i}$.
+Let us now choose $f_{i}\widetilde{Q}_i=\alpha e_{i}$, so that $\alpha$ becomes the pivot and we can proceed with step $i$ of the LU factorization.
+The choice of $g_{i}$ is discussed further.
 Now partition into

-It immediately becomes clear why ${\bf v}_{i}=\alpha {\bf e}_{i}^*$ is a good choice: the U-matrix has block upper triangular structure with the Schur complement in the bottom right corner, and the addition of a row to the border does not require the elimination of the first ${i-1}$ elements of this new row.
+It immediately becomes clear why $f_{i}\widetilde{Q}_i=\alpha e_{i}^*$ is a good choice: the U-matrix has block upper triangular structure with the Schur complement in the bottom right corner, and the addition of a row does not require the elimination of the first ${i-1}$ elements of this new row.
 We swap rows $i$ and $n_i=n_{i-1}+1$ and define $P_{i}$ that accumulates all pivoting so far into

-Note that the notation $U_{2,2}$ and $L_{2,1}$ is a bit misleading, since the rows in matrices change order.
-We therefore add tildas.

-Note that the first column of $\tilde U_{2,2}$ is zero, so that we have an LU factorization at step $i$.
-Matrix $P_n$ has special structure that will enable us to choose $W$ in a clever way. \begin{lemma} with $P_{1,1}^{(i)}$ an $n\times n$ matrix and the other block corresponding dimensions. \end{lemma} \begin{proof} We prove that, after step $i$, the permutation matrix has the following structure:
+The first column of $\widetilde U_{2,2}$ is zero, so, we have an LU factorization at step $i$. \begin{lemma} with $P_{1,1}^{(i)}$ an $n\times n$ matrix and the other blocks with corresponding dimensions. \end{lemma} \begin{proof} We prove that, after step $i$, the permutation matrix has the following structure:

 with $P_{1,1}$ an $i\times i$ matrix, $P_{2,2}$ an $(n-i)\times (n-i)$ matrix and $P_{3,1}$ an $(n_{i}-n)\times i$ matrix and the other matrices matching dimensions.
 When $n_{i}=n$ for some $i$, then this is certainly true, since $P_{1,3}, P_{3,1}$, and $P_{3,2}$ are empty matrices.